 Made in Canada:

-Does Kate wear the “One Button” or the “Duchess” blazer?
+Does Kate wear the “One-Button” blazer or the “Duchess” blazer?

 The answer is BOTH!
-The original style name was “One Button Blazer”.
+The original style name was “One-Button Blazer”.
 However, the company renamed it the “Duchess Blazer” after Kate wore it in 2011.
-Today, the style is widely referred to as the “Duchess Blazer”.
+Today, the style is still known as the “Duchess Blazer”.

 Where to buy Kate’s Smythe Duchess blazers:

 The company’s full name is Smythe Les Vestes.
-All of the Blazers are made in Canada.
+The company specialise in blazers, all of which are made in Canada.
 Smythe specialise in artful tailoring and achieving a great fit.

-When Kate wore the blue blazer back in 2016, Smythe released a statement saying:
+When Kate wore their blue blazer back in 2016, Smythe released a statement saying:

 We design with a women like Catherine Middleton in mind: tailored and effortlessly chic.
 Needless to say we are delighted that Her Royal Highness has included Smythe in her first visit to Canada.